turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

 - [Amazon Resource Name (ARN) condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_ARN)

 The inverse condition operators, like `StringNotEquals` and `ArnNotLike`, are not currently evaluated.
-If a condition operator ends if `IfEquals` the table will ignre this condition in its evaulation.
+If a condition operator ends if `IfEquals` the table will ignore this condition in its evaluation.

 **Important Notes:**